Zeytinburnu Ice Rink

-Zeytinburnu Ice Rink (Zeytinburnu Buz Adası), is an indoor ice skating and ice hockey arena located at Zeytinburnu district in Istanbul, Turkey.
+Zeytinburnu Ice Rink (Zeytinburnu Buz Adası), is an indoor ice skating and hockey rink located at Zeytinburnu district in Istanbul, Turkey.
 Owned by the Municipality of Zeytinburnu, it was opened in 2022.

 History

 The Municipality of Zeytinburnu established an ice hockey team with problematic street youngsters as a social project in 2010, and erected two mobile ice rinks of size 400 m2 each.

 Upon the successful development of the ice hockey team, the municipality projected the building of an ice rink.
 The construction began in 2017 with the cooperation of Spor Toto Corp., and the support of the Ministry of Youth and Sports.
 It was planned that the construction completes in 2018.
 The venue was opened on 29 January 2022.

 Overview

 The ice rink building is located on Prof. Dr. Turan Güneş Cad.
 67a at Veliefendi neighborhood in Zeytinburnu, Istanbul.
 It is owned and operated by the Municipality of Zeytinburnu.